hellms/dell-democenter.github.io/README.md

-# Dell Democenter DPS Advanced Rubooks using PowerShell for HOL-0419-02
+# Dell Democenter DPS Advanced Runbooks using PowerShell for HOL-0419-02

 This Guide runs the Dell DPS *PPDM Advanced Lab HOL-0419-02* by using Powershell